adriangb/di/README.md

 </a>
 </p>

-`di` is a modern dependency injection system, modeled around the simplicity of FastAPI's dependency injection.
+`di` is a modern dependency injection toolkit, modeled around the simplicity of FastAPI's dependency injection.

 Key features:

 - **Intuitive**: simple API, inspired by [FastAPI].
-- **Succinct**: declare what you want, and `di` figures out how to assemble it using type annotations.
+- **Auto-wiring**: `di` supports auto-wiring using type annotations.
 - **Scopes**: inspired by [pytest scopes], but defined by users (no fixed "request" or "session" scopes).
-- **Customizable**: decoupled internal APIs give you the flexibility to customize wiring and execution.
+- **Composable**: decoupled internal APIs give you the flexibility to customize wiring, execution and binding.
 - **Performant**: `di` can execute dependencies in parallel, move sync dependencies to threads and cache results.
 Performance critical parts are written in [🦀] via [graphlib2].

 ## Installation